 Some countries, including Japan, have banned the importation or sale of products that contain bovine materials sourced from locations where BSE has been identified.
-Approximately 40% of our Pharmanex revenue, accounting for over 18% of our total revenue, is generated from products that are encapsulated in gel capsules that are currently produced with bovine materials.
-We have been sourcing substantially all of our bovine materials, used primarily in the gel capsules of our nutritional supplements, from India and the United States, which were both BSE-free countries.
-At the end of December 2003, a single cow imported from Canada into the United States was found to have BSE, which has prompted some countries, including Japan, to suspend imports of beef and bovine related products from the United States as they review the situation.
-We have implemented alternative production plans for Japan to utilize gelatin capsules sourced from BSE-free countries or non-bovine gelatin capsules, and produce certain products in tablet form, in order to avoid material stock outages of our major products in Japan.
-If we experience production difficulties, quality control problems or shortages in supply, this could result in stock outages of key products or customer satisfaction issues in Japan, which could harm our business.
+Approximately 90% of our Pharmanex revenue, accounting for over 40% of our total revenue, is generated from products that are encapsulated in gel capsules that are currently produced with bovine materials.
+We have recently been sourcing substantially all of our bovine materials, used primarily in the gel capsules of our nutritional supplements, from India and the United States, which were both BSE-free countries.
+At the end of December 2003, a single cow in the United States was found to have BSE, which has prompted some countries to temporarily suspend imports of beef and bovine related products from the United States as they review the situation.
+We are implementing alternative production plans to utilize gelatin capsules sourced from BSE-free countries or non-bovine gelatin capsules, or produce products in tablet form, which we believe will allow us to avoid stock outages of our major products.
+If we experience production difficulties, quality control problems, shortages in supply, or problems in registering the modified products in a timely manner, this could result in stock outages of key products or customer satisfaction issues, which could harm our business.
 In the event that the BSE issue is not resolved satisfactorily in the United States in a timely manner or if BSE becomes an issue in other countries, this could result in additional risk of product shortages or write-offs of inventory that no longer can be used.
 In addition, our business could be harmed if consumers become unduly concerned about the risks of BSE with respect to our bovine-sourced gelatin capsules or, alternatively, if consumers react negatively to our switching from capsules to tablets on some products as part of our contingency plans.